Coach of the Year

 … and by whom?

-Coach operators were asked to nominate vehicles in their fleet which experience has shown to have high levels of passenger appeal and won praise from customers – as well as being reliable and efficient to operate.
+Readers of Coach and Bus Week and other industry experts were asked to nominate vehicles in their fleet which experience has shown to have high levels of passenger appeal and won praise from customers – as well as being reliable and efficient to operate.

 Criteria and Entry Requirements

-People nominating vehicles were asked to state the reasons for their nomination, which was followed by a judging process.
+People nominating vehicles were asked to state the reasons for their nomination, which was followed by a judging process in which additional information was taken into account.

 The criteria for deciding on the Coach of the Year included: